-From an outsiders perspective, quitting drinking seems like a process of elimination.
-It’s not.
+From an outsiders perspective, quitting drinking seems

 The struggling alcoholic is trying to attain a meaningful life in recovery.
 Successfully attaining that goal has very little to do with the idea of not drinking.
 Instead, it is a creative process.